Regulation Rulemaking on Urban Water Supplier Monthly Water Conservation Report

 With the passage of the 2018 water efficiency legislation, State Water Board staff met with stakeholders from January to July 2019 to consider changes to the monthly reporting process.
 This meeting for all stakeholders covered a draft proposal to require urban water suppliers to submit monthly monitoring reports on potable water production, use and conservation.
 State Water Board staff presented information on the proposal and solicited input from participants.

 How to be informed of the process

-To receive notifications on the process to adopt regulations and opportunities for public comment, sign up for the “Water Conservation Regulations” email distribution list.
+To be notified about the process to adopt regulations and opportunities for public comment, sign up for the “Water Conservation Regulations” email distribution list.